 Hunter Valley Gardens are located in the heart of this region and span across a swiping 14 hectares of land.
 Here you can find 10 differently themed gardens, shopping villages, dining options, accommodations, and custom-built rides.

-So, stick with us as we take you through the details of the spectacular Hunter Valley Gardens in the following sections.
+So, stick with us as we take you through the details of the Hunter Valley Gardens in the following sections.

 Spectacular Hunter Valley gardens you must visit

-Opened in 2003, different global locations inspire the 10 differently themed gardens.
+Opened in 2003, different global locations inspire the 10 differently-themed gardens.
 All of these are unique and contain native and exotic flora.
 You will surely get mesmerized by the stunning views and themes of these spectacular Hunter Valley Gardens.

 Cross the Chinese slate and walk through the Moon Gate flanked by two bronze Temple Guardians to enter the Chinese Garden.
 Some of the traditional elements you can find here include rugged rocks, raked decorative gravels, and slow-growing grass.
 This garden features Camellia Sasanqua, Conifers, Azaleas, Cumquats, Persimmons, and Mulberries among the flora.

 Imitating the classic French Parterre Garden style, Border Garden houses intricate floral beds within manicured box hedging.
 Take your time out to stroll along the intertwined hedges of Hill’s Weeping figs with your loved ones, especially during the sunset.
-What’s more, the hand-carved Indian marble water features and statues, representing the four seasons, oozes an alluring and romantic charm.
+What’s more, the hand-carved Indian marble water features and statues, representing the four seasons, ooze an alluring and romantic charm.
 You can either stroll along the pathways or stand to admire the garden from the viewing platform.

 Want to indulge in harmony, peace, and serenity?
 Then Oriental Garden is the right place for you.
 Tucked away from the hustle of the city, Japanese and Korean gardens designs influence this garden heavily.
 Words are not enough to describe the beauty of this place.
 Take a stroll through the precisely manicured and trimmed bushes, or sit and enjoy the surrounding view and koi pond from the pergola.